 It’s worth a stop if only to take in the sites and think of times gone by.
 Jenks Park is one of four MDOT roadside parks in Huron County.
 The others are:

-Thompson Scenic Turnout – Features 2 large grindstones and access to sandy beach on Saginaw Bay, picnic tables and benches.
+- Thompson Scenic Turnout – Features 2 large grindstones and access to sandy beach on Saginaw Bay, picnic tables

 I’m a recreational sailer.
 I’ve been sailing on Saginaw Bay since I was a little kid.
 We started off sailing Snarks and Sunfish.
 In the early 1970’s my dad took advantage of a marketing campaign by Kool cigarettes where we could purchase a Snark with the white and green KOOL logo on the sail.
 We still have this old boat and manage to bring her our to play with from time to time.
 One of the things that irks me is the lack of movie entertainment that revolves around my favorate pass time.
 I’ve managed to collect a few examples here.